salsasteve/salsasteve.com/DEPLOY.md

-ertainly!
-Below is a structured README.md template that you can use to document the process of deploying a website using Cloudflare, Docker, and a custom domain from Namecheap.
-Please replace `<your-repository-url>`, `<your-domain>`, and any other placeholders with the appropriate values for your specific use case.

----

 # Website Deployment with Cloudflare and Docker

 This guide walks you through the process of deploying a website using Docker, Cloudflare, and a custom domain from Namecheap.